-Student Services Standard 5: Students have access to health insurance coverage as required by federal and state laws, DHS regulations, and institutional policies.
+Student Services Standard 5: Students have access to health insurance coverage as required by country and local immigration regulations, and institutional policies.

-The program or institution must inform students in writing of the required application process and costs for medical insurance coverage and of the risks incurred by letting coverage lapse.
-Medical care expenses can jeopardize a student's financial status and ability to maintain full-time student status in good standing as defined by DHS regulations.
+Where required by national, local, or institutional policies, the program or institution must inform students in writing of the application process and costs for medical insurance coverage and of the risks incurred by letting coverage lapse.